ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 Onboarding effectiveness is a [key part](https://www.shrm.org/resourcesandtools/hr-topics/talent-acquisition/pages/onboarding-key-retaining-engaging-talent.aspx) of employee retention.
-I've broken onboarding into two parts here - to the company and to the system.
-Here I'm merely talking about how smooth the process is for a new employee to get everything they need to get their job done, receive their compensation, and hopefully feel like they fit in to the team.
+With onboarding I'm thinking about how smooth the process is for a new employee to get everything they need to get their job done, receive their compensation, and feel like they fit in to and contribute to the team.
 Examples of things that can improve this process are: ensuring there is a clear point of contact and schedule for what they should do on their first day, making sure their accounts for various systems are set up properly, having someone on hand to help with registration for benefits (and a plus is using software that makes this dead simple), and scheduling time to get to know, on a personal level, their manager and the people they are going to be working with.
 Ideally all these things are done with the first couple weeks of a new hire's start date.

 Joining a new company is big life decision for most people, they are already going to be somewhat stressed.
 Anything that can be done to not add to this